PRX/cms.theworld.org/wp-content/plugins/svg-block/readme.txt

 == Description ==

 This SVG block allows you to display SVG images as inline HTML markup.
 You can either choose an icon from the icon library with more than 3000 icons or you can upload or input your custom SVG images directly in the block's setting.
-It also allows you to upload SVG images to your WordPress site, and load them into the icon library.
+It also allows you to upload SVG images to the WordPress media library, and load them into the icon library.
 Only SVG files that have XML declaration at the top like `<?xml version="1.0" encoding="utf-8"?>` can be uploaded to the WordPress media library.

 === Key Features ===